Screaminlean/Screaminlean.Radzen.Blazor.Templates/README.md

 ### Auth Individual

-Same as the Basic but with the indevividual auth set `dotnet new blazorserver -o {APP NAME} -au Individual` and the [RadzenBlazor](https://blazor.radzen.com/) package added and setup.
+Same as the Basic but with the individual auth set `dotnet new blazorserver -o {APP NAME} -au Individual` and the [RadzenBlazor](https://blazor.radzen.com/) package added and setup.

 ## Blazor WebAssembly